-I recently came across a blog post by Damzel In This Dress where she described putting a self-care box together after feeling “more tired than usual and a little bit down in the dumps”.
+A few years ago, I came across a blog post where the writer described putting a self care box together after feeling “more tired than usual and a little bit down in the dumps”.

 Can you relate?

 If you’ve been following me for a while, you’ll know I’m a huge fan of self care.

 So, naturally, I loved the idea of putting a self care kit together.